bobo-k2/events-chain/README.md

 npm start
 ```

-Open your favourite web browser and navigate to http://localhost:3000
+Open your favorite web browser and navigate to http://localhost:3000

 Enjoy the application.